Zach-G/MWOMechScraper/README.md

 Thank you Bak3y for providing a way for users to use a creds.txt so that users do not need to enter their credentials every time and for fixing an os path bug for Linux machines.
 - Adding mechDB API to gather Tonnage, Faction, and Weight Class.

+Thank you K2B for creating and maintaining mechDB!
+This tool would be incomplete without your API!